Presigny/multilayer_duality/README.md

 ### Data

 ### Scripts
+- preprocessing/average_over_subjects.py: uses the supra-adjacency matrices of subjects to generate the supra-adjacency matrix averaged over the subjects
+- preprocessing/compute_multistrength.py: uses the supra-adjacency matrix to compute the associated node/layer multistrength centrality
+- preprocessing/matrix_symmetrization.py: symmetrize any matrix in the numpy array format
+- preprocessing/reduce_matrix.py: uses supra-adjacency matrix to supress a list of selected layers within it
+- Brain_analysis_5ab.ipynb: reproduce the results shown in *Figure 5a-b* (see Manual)
+- check_diff_weights_S4.py: compute the relative intralayer, interlayer and replica weigths between patients and average healthy subjects to reproduce results of *Figure S4*
+- correlation_mmse_freq.py: compute the Spearman correlation between the layer multistrength of patients and their MMSE score fro each frequency.
+Reproduce the results shown in *Figure 5d, Table S3*
+- correlation_mmse_ROI.py: compute the Spearman correlation between the node multistrength of patients and their MMSE score for each ROI.
+Reproduce the results shown in *Table S2*
+- euclidean_distance.py: compute the euclidean distance between a list of node/layer multistrengths and the healthy average node/layer multistrength
+- export_matrix_to_csv.py: export the numpy array supra-adjacency matrices into csv format
+- plotter_distance_func_M_Fig5.py: reproduce the results of *Figure 5c*
 ### Manual
 Step-by-step to reproduce the results of *Figure5a-b-c-d, Figure S4, Table S2, Table S3* \
 **Figure 5c**: